The earliest you can start collecting retirement benefits is age 62. You can apply once you reach 61 years and 9 months of age.

 However, Social Security reduces your payment if you start collecting before your full retirement age, or FRA.
-(FRA is currently 66 and 2 months and is gradually rising to 67 for people born in 1960 or later.)
+(FRA is 66 and 2 months for people born in 1955, 66 and 4 months for those born in 1956, and is gradually rising to 67 for people born in 1960 or later.)
 Only then do you qualify for 100 percent of your basic monthly benefit, which is calculated from your 35 highest-earning years.

 Your payment will increase even more if you wait until age 70 to apply, as you’ll be accruing delayed retirement credits.
 (You can apply later than 70, but it doesn’t change your benefit.)